enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

   - The data expects all (*or most*) intervals to be present in the series
   - The data is **not sparse**

-If we treat a time series as a **dense** representation, the timestamp is implied:
+If we treat a time series as a **dense** representation, the timestamp for each value is inferred from an initial start time for the series:

 ```
 interval: 1s